CodeYourFuture/syllabus-archive/node-db/lesson1.md

 Right now, your precious blog posts aren't being saved anywhere, which is a bit of a shame.
 Let's do something about that.

-### JSON - the handy data format

 You'll note that in the data folder there's a new file called `posts.json`.

-JSON is a type of file for structuring data in a readable way.
-It is also a really popular format for sending data across the web.

-JSON is a string representation of a Javascript object.
-JSON objects convert really easily to Javascript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.

 If you look at `posts.json` will see there's already one blog post there.
 The format is: